 Krakow (pronounced as “Kra-kuff” in Polish) is Poland’s second largest city.
 I have studied the Holocaust for a few years now and was eager to learn more about the history of Krakow.
 During Hitler’s reign, both Poles and Jews were targeted for violence and Nazi concentration/death camps.
 Death camps like Auschwitz (about an hour from Krakow) were set up to kill millions of Jews and other enemies of the Nazis.
 (Read about my visit to Auschwitz here)

-Although it has been over 50 years since the war ended, history will not soon be forgotten in Krakow.
-On the other hand, the end of the war brought new light to the city, even on an October day the streets were filled with flowers and smiling people ready to find happiness in their day.
-I spent my time eating traditional dumplings, walking through the busy streets, and immersing myself into the amazing Polish culture.
+Although it has been over 50 years since the war ended, it’s impact will not soon be forgotten in Krakow.
+On the other hand, the end of the war brought new light to the city.
+Even on an October day the streets were filled with flowers and smiling people ready to find happiness in their day.
+I spent my time in the city eating traditional dumplings, walking through the busy streets, and immersing myself into the amazing Polish culture.

 Things To Do:

 Admire Europe’s largest medieval square that is surrounded by beautiful pieces of the city like St Mary’s Basilica and Cloth Square.
 This UNESCO World Heritage Site is great for authentic Polish treats and to people watch as locals and tourists shop and come together in the square.
 If you are lucky you might be able to attend one of the public events and festivals held here during the year.

 You will surely be going home with a hand-crafted piece of art or beautiful souvenirs if you visit the inside of the architecturally beautiful hall.
 It is located in the center of the Main Market Square.

 St. Mary’s Basilica